 Born and raised in Buenos Aires, Malena is a Spanish music and tango specialist, performing this repertoire with the Vancouver Symphony Orchestra, the Rochester Philharmonic Orchestra and in venues such as Weill Hall at Carnegie Hall, and the Queen Sofia Spanish Institute.
 She sang the title role in Piazzolla’s María de Buenos Aires with Opera Naples in Florida and with Opera Hispanica in New York City.
 She is the lead singer with New Aires Tango since 2010.

 Ms. Dayen has concertized extensively with the Oratorio Society of New York, touring Hungary, Italy, Brazil and Uruguay and has sang numerous concerts with the Fairfield County Chorale under the baton of David Rosenmeyer, her husband.

-Malena is a member of Moving Star, a vocal improvisation ensemble based at Carnegie Hall and a collaborative artist at the Weill Music Institute, working with the Lullaby project.
-She is the voice teacher at the UN International School, and she is faculty at Bard College Conservatory Prep Division and the New York Lyric Oper Theatre Summer Programs, where she directed productions of Hansel and Gretel and Le Nozze di Figaro.
+Malena is a member of Moving Star, a vocal improvisation ensemble based at Carnegie Hall and a collaborative artist at the Weill Music Institute, working with very young audiences and their families on the Lullaby project and Big Note Little Note.

-Ms. Dayen holds a MM and a PSD from the Mannes College of Music The New School and she’s currently a CUNY Brooklyn College Performance and Interactive Media Arts MFA candidate.
+Ms. Dayen holds a MM and a PSD from the Mannes College of Music The New School and an MFA in the Performance and Interactive Media Arts from CUNY Brooklyn College.